SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 # Submodules

-It's possible to enhance the main functionality by employing additional dependent containers.
-Please refer to a README.md file in the `submodules` directory
+It's possible to enhance the main functionality significantly by employing additional dependent services.
+I strongly recommend your refer to the [README.md](submodules/README.md) file located the `submodules` directory